Pratigya101/Data-Analysis/README.md

 # Data_Analysis
-This is the Titanic Dataset Analysis.
+This is  Titanic Dataset Analysis.